 Melissa is a graduate of the University of Hawaii at Manoa in Natural Resources & Environmental Management with a specialty in coastal management.
 In her free time, Melissa enjoys spending time with her three kids.

-A He`eia resident and life long learner, Ikaika offers to help the team in any way that he can..
-He believes growing good food bring happiness. health, and prosperity to everyone.
+A He`eia resident and life long learner, Ikaika offers to help the team in any way he can.
+He believes growing good food can bring happiness, health, and prosperity to everyone.